What are Polyps?

 - someone in your family has had polyps or colon cancer

 Most colon examinations using the flexible colonoscope, including polyp removal, can be performed on an outpatient basis with minimal discomfort.
 Large polyps may require more than one treatment for complete removal.
 Some polyps cannot be removed by instruments because of their size or position; surgery is then required.
 Once a polyp is completely removed, its recurrence is very unusual.
 However, the same factors that caused the polyp to form are still present.
-New polyps will develop prednisone in at least 30 percent of people who have previously had polyps.
+New polyps will develop best generic levitra overnight in at least 30 percent of people who have previously had polyps.
 Patients should have regular exams by a physician specially trained to treat diseases of the colon and rectum.